 - 1. Excellent attendance and punctuality no more than five absences per term - 2.
 A minimum overall GPA of 2.5.
 If students do not have an overall GPA of 2.5, they must submit a written request for an internship, including bulleted reasons why the student should be awarded an internship - 3.
-Satisfactory performance on the preliminary practice interview conducted at the school, by School Staff or business representative if applicable - 4.
-Availability to work a minimum of 120 hours either full time in the summer or part time in the junior/senior year - 5.
-Personal possession of requisite documents (social security card, green card, working papers, etc. if a paid internship) - 6.
-Proper business attire and careful grooming for all interviews - 7.
-Punctuality at internship interview, meetings, etc. (Failure to follow through or keep appointments will result in removal from internship pool) - 8.
-Attendance at the pre-internship meeting - 9.
-Communication with Internship Coordinator regarding any problem related to placement - 10.
-Compliance with any regulations, practices, and procedures of the Wake County Public School System and the Wake County Public School System Internship Program. - 11.
+Two (2) teacher recommendation letters. - 4.
+Satisfactory performance on the preliminary practice interview conducted at the school, by School Staff or business representative if applicable - 5.
+Submission of an acceptable résumé - 6.
+Availability to work a minimum of 120 hours either full time in the summer or part time in the junior/senior year - 7.
+Declaration of academic or honors internship credit before starting internship. - 8.
+Personal possession of requisite documents (social security card, green card, working papers, etc. if a paid internship) - 9.
+Proper business attire and careful grooming for all interviews - 10.
+Punctuality at internship interview, meetings, etc. (Failure to follow through or keep appointments will result in removal from internship pool) - 11.
+Attendance at the pre-internship meeting - 12.
+Communication with Internship Coordinator regarding any problem related to placement - 13.
+Compliance with any regulations, practices, and procedures of the Wake County Public School System and the Wake County Public School System Internship Program. - 14.
 Ability to provide own transportation

-I have read the above and understand that these criteria must be met before I will be eligible for an internship placement through Heritage High School.
+I have read the above and understand that these criteria must be met before I will be eligible for an internship placement through North Wake College & Career Academy.
 I understand that ultimately it is my responsibility to secure the internship.

-Student Name (printed)\\\\\\
+Student Name (printed)

 Signature Date

-Witnessed by (Parent Signature)\\\\\
+Witnessed by (Parent Signature)